 TRACKING STUDENT PROGRESS

 Individual student results are tracked each semester and this appears in the student’s report.
-Students/Families receive either a Letter of Commendation or Letter of Concern here significant improvement or decline in either of Effort or Achievement is shown.
+Students/families receive either a Letter of Commendation or Letter of Concern regarding significant improvement or decline in either Effort or Achievement.

 This is followed up with a parent/student interview where necessary and other strategies (such as the student being placed on an Improvement Card) are negotiated to help the student get back on track with their learning.
 The following table and graph appear on the Student’s Report in both semesters, Semester 1 and Semester 2.